 - Advantages:

-- Provides a permanent and stable surface.
+- Give a permanently stable surface.

 - Prevents weeds and shifting of stones.

-- Better suited for heavy loads and high-traffic areas.
+- Best for heavy loads/high-traffic areas.

 - Disadvantages: